CarbonPackages/Carbon.Pipeline/Readme.md

 ### Manual install

 If you want to make significant adjustments to the build stack, you can also [download the code as zip file][main.zip] and put it in the `Build/Carbon.Pipeline` folder.
-Go to `Carbon.Pipeline/Installer/Distribution/Defaults` and copy the files to your root folder (Don't forget the hidden files, starting with a dot).
+Go to `Carbon.Pipeline/RootFiles/Global` and `Carbon.Pipeline/RootFiles/JavaScript` or `Carbon.Pipeline/RootFiles/TypeScript`, copy the files to your root folder (Don't forget the hidden files, starting with a dot).
 After this is done, run the command `install` to install the required packages defined in `package.json`.
 Feel free to modify and change dependencies before installing 👍

 ### Choose a package manager